hasanmansur/hasanmansur/README.md

 I am Hasan, a CS Grad student & Teaching Assistant at George Mason University, USA.
 Before moving to the grad school, I had the opportuity to work as a Software Engineer in different tech stack for around 5 years.
 I know my fair share of languages, Python & JS are the ones I use the most.

 ## What I am up to right now 🔭
-- Developing a Deep Learning project [Mukh-O-Mukhosh (Bengali: মুখ ও মুখোশ)](https://github.com/hasanmansur/Mukh-O-Mukhosh) which is a CNN based model to detect whether a person is wearing a mask or not
+- Developing a Deep Learning project [Mukh-O-Mukhosh (Bengali: মুখ ও মুখোশ)](https://github.com/hasanmansur/Mukh-O-Mukhosh) which is a CNN based face mask detector

 ## 🌱 I’m currently learning